How to Get Out of a Car Loan

 Innovative Funding Services (IFS) is another leading refinancing company that offers their clients a wealth of different options when it comes to getting a better deal on their financing situation.
 Unlike Autopay, IFS offer their clients direct financing – meaning they offer their own loans at their own interest rates.
 They also work with other lenders to help provide certain clients better deals.
 The downside of IFS is the fact that it requires a hard credit check, which will have a negative impact on your credit score in the short term.
 If you’re looking for a general quote, and haven’t made your mind up on whether refinancing is right for you, IFS might not be your best starting point.
 For those who have made their mind up, IFS offer very competitive interest rates – they’re a great option for those who want to save some money.
 They also let you extend the term of your loan if you feel like your current term is creating payments that are too difficult to maintain.
 They often help clients attain funding with five days of the initial point of contact.

 CarFinance.com is another large refinancing lender that provides both refinancing and traditional car loans.
 They provide finance directly to their clients, unlike some of the intermediaries previously mentioned in this article.
 They have a streamlined online process that can help clients get a quick answer when it comes to their car refinancing options.
-In addition, they have options for people with good, average, and bad credit – don’t let a poor credit score deter you from applying.
+In addition, they have options for people with good, average, and poor credit – don’t let your credit score deter you from applying for auto loans for bad credit.

 LendingClub is a lending intermediary that offers a wide variety of financing products.
 They’re famous for being one of the leading peer-to-peer private loan platforms, but they also have commercial lenders that operate on the site.
 In terms of refinancing for car loans, they only present offers from commercial lenders.
 You don’t have to pay any fees to begin getting a quote, you simply fill in an online survey which will instantly prompt an offer.
 They’ll give you a full breakdown on the amount of money they can help you save by refinancing your loan.
 There are a few requirements that you must meet in order to be eligible via LendingClub – such as your car must be no more than 10 years old.
 Make sure to check out their website for a full list of eligibility requirements.